The RNLI and me: Julian Fellowes

 It was rather an extraordinary visit, because of this incredibly dramatic tug of war they do each year when they pull across the mouth of the harbour, so one team or another is pulled into the sea!
 I did the ‘ready, steady, go’ bit and had a ringside seat from a boat.
 They were so phlegmatic about being plunged into the water.

 What did you get out of your visit?

 That being on a lifeboat crew is a dangerous and brave activity that is tremendously needed in our seagoing community.
 Clambering up into the lifeboat was the most testing thing, physically, I’ve done recently!
 You have to remember they’re doing it at speed and they have to get out of their clothes and into their suits in seconds, because seconds may make the difference between life and death.

 Do you think a lifeboat station would work as a setting for a period drama?

 I think it could be a very good contemporary drama.
 Because one of the things you want from a workplace drama is a believable context where people can come from very different backgrounds, occupations, ages and so on – like hospitals or lawyers’ offices.
 A lifeboat station is a pretty classic example of that; volunteers come from every walk of life and a wide range of ages.
 There could be some good dramatic material there.

 Julian Fellowes is a novelist, Conservative peer, actor and screenwriter, best known for creating Downton Abbey and writing the script for Gosford Park, which won him an Oscar.
-Julian is currently filming the Downton Abbey movie, working on a new series for US viewers called The Gilded Age, a series about football called The English Game, and scripts for a screen adaptation of his own novel Belgravia.
+Upcoming projects for Fellowes include the Downton Abbey movie, the dramatic series The Gilded Age, a series about football called The English Game, and a miniseries of his own novel Belgravia.